-Credit Facility: The Company's credit facility at April 2, 2023 consisted of a revolving line of credit under a financing agreement with CIT of up to \$35.0 million, which includes a \$1.5 million sub-limit for letters of credit, bearing interest at the rate of prime minus0.5% or the Secured Overnight Financing Rate ("SOFR") plus 1.6%, and which is secured by a first lien on all assets of the Company.
+Credit Facility: The Company's credit facility at April 2, 2023 consisted of a revolving line of credit under a financing agreement with CIT of up to \$35.0 million, which includes a \$1.5 million sub-limit for letters of credit, bearing interest at the rate of prime minus 0.5% or the Secured Overnight Financing Rate ("SOFR") plus 1.6%, and which is secured by a first lien on all assets of the Company.

-The financing agreement was scheduled to mature onJuly 11, 2025, but on March 17, 2023 the financing agreement was amended to extend the maturity date to July 11, 2028.
+The financing agreement was scheduled to mature on July 11, 2025, but on March 17, 2023 the financing agreement was amended to extend the maturity date to July 11, 2028.
 As of April 2, 2023, the Company had elected to pay interest on balances owed under the revolving line of credit, if any, under the SOFR option, which was 6.4%.
 The financing agreement also provides for the payment by CIT to the Company of interest on daily negative balances, if any, held by CIT at the rate of prime as of the beginning of the calendar month minus 2.0%, which was 6.0% as of April 2, 2023.

-As of April 2, 2023, there was a balance of \$12.7 million owed on the revolving line of credit, there wasno letter of credit outstanding and \$20.0 million was available under the revolving line of credit based on the Company's eligible accounts receivable and inventory balances.
-As of April 3, 2022, there was no balance owed on the revolving line of credit, there was no letter of credit outstanding and \$26.0 million was available under the revolving line of credit based on the Company's eligible accounts receivable and inventory balances.
+As of April 2, 2023, there was a balance of \$12.7 million owed on the revolving line of credit, there was no letter of credit outstanding and \$20.0 million was available under the revolving line of credit based on the Company's eligible accounts receivable and inventory balances.
 As of April 3, 2022, there was no balance owed on the revolving line of credit, there was no letter of credit outstanding and \$26.0 million was available under the revolving line of credit based on the Company's eligible accounts receivable and inventory balances.
 The financing agreement contains usual and customary covenants for agreements of that type, including limitations on other indebtedness, liens, transfers of assets, investments and acquisitions, merger or consolidation transactions, transactions with affiliates, and changes in or amendments to the organizational documents for the Company and its subsidiaries.
 The Company believes it was in compliance with these covenants as of April 2, 2023.